alouiseq/fun-js-exercises/docs/css.md

 **Q: Explain your understanding of the box model.
 Bonus: How you would tell the browser in CSS to render your layout in different box models.**

 A: For display purpose, every element in the page is considered a box.
 The box model refers to the specification of the box attributes such as the width, padding, border and margin.
-You can change the box model by setting the box-sizing property.
-Some values are: content-box (default), padding-box, and border-box)
+You can change the box model by setting the box-sizing property [content-box (default) and border-box]

-	•	Content-box: width & height includes content but not padding/border/margin
+	•	Content-box: width & height include content but not padding/border/margin
-	•	Padding-box: include up to padding
-	•	Border-box: include up to border, but not margin
+	•	Border-box: width & height include content, padding, and border - no margin

 Bonus points for knowing that IE is different with it’s box model rendering before IE6 and in quirks mode.